Frequently Asked Questions - Opticians

 7. Do I need to do another Live Scan if I had already completed one when I applied for a previous license type (SLD/CLD) within the Dispensing Optician Program?

-If you had the Live Scan process done during an application with the Board under the Dispensing Optician Program, you likely do not need to complete another one when completing another application.
-However, if you completed the Live Scan process for a non-Dispensing Optician profession, you will need to complete the process again.
+If you completed the Live Scan process during an application with the Board under the Dispensing Optician Program, you likely do not need to complete an additional scan when completing another application.
+However, if you completed the Live Scan process for a non–Dispensing Optician profession, you would need to complete the process again.
 Please contact the Board if you have any questions before completing this process.

 8. As a business owner, do I need to submit documents other than the application?

-Yes, Registered Dispensing Optician businesses and NCLS applicants will need to submit various documents based on entity type.
+Yes, Registered Dispensing Ophthalmic Business and Nonresident Ophthalmic Lens Dispenser applicants will need to submit various documents based on entity type.

 • Sole Proprietor: Ownership information, copy of Business License.